30.1 MB (935.1 KB compressed)

 36.6 x 20.6 cm ⏐ 14.4 x 8.1 in (300dpi)

 NASA / SCIENCE PHOTO LIBRARY NASA / SCIENCE PHOTO LIBRARY

-Illustration of binary neutron stars about to collide.
-The aftermath of such a collision, known as a kilonova, was witnessed for the first time in galaxy NGC 4993 on the 17th August 2017.
-Kilonova are thought to be the origin for all elements heavier than iron in the universe.
-The merger also produced gravitational waves and gamma rays, both of which were detected by LIGO-Virgo and Fermi/INTEGRAL detectors respectively.
+Binary neutron stars about to collide, illustration.
+Such a collision is known as a kilonova.
+Kilonovae are thought to be the origin for all elements heavier than iron in the universe.
+This kind of collision was witnessed for the first time in galaxy NGC 4993 on the 17th August 2017.
+The merger produced gravitational waves and gamma rays, which were detected by LIGO-Virgo and Fermi/INTEGRAL detectors respectively.
 Galaxy NGC 4993 is about 130 million light-years from Earth in the constellation Hydra.

 Model release not required.
 Property release not required.